varzy/demo-nestjs/README.md

-# NEST-BLOG
+# DM-NEST

-A blog project based on nestjs.
+A demo project for nestjs, prisma and more.